Shriyatha10/project.py/README.md

 Shriyatha- Proposed the idea of making this movie ticket booking system.
 Coded for Class CinemaConnect , functions, etc .
 Implemented on the errors .

 Ananya - Done coding for the payment process of the system for booking tickets .
-In making of report Done repository on read.me file.
+In making of report Done repository on README.md file.

 Sathwika - Done coding by giving options for the whole code by adding attributes.
 In making of report.